IDinsight/experiments-engine/docs/getting-started/experiments/bayes_ab/index.md

 \end{align*}
 $$

-We obtain the posterior parameters at the _end_ of the experiment, by using MAPE with the joint likelihood of all the observations.
+We obtain the posterior parameters at the _end_ of the experiment, by using MAPE[^1] with the joint likelihood of all the observations.

+Next, we'll walk you through [setting up the experiment](./setting-up.md).

 ## Additional Resources